Hurricane Katrina disaster relief: Marine Corps

-The United States Marine Corps sent active and reserve marines to assist in the search and rescue from 4th ATBN, Bessemer, Alabama.
+The United States Marine Corps sent active and reserve marines to assist in the search and rescue from 4th AABN (Assault Amphibian Battalion), Bessemer, Alabama.
 They lived in Slidell, Louisiana and Picayune, Mississippi during their efforts.

 Air Force

 The United States Air Force responded by sending search and rescue, aeromedical evacuation, relief supplies as well as medical care to the affected areas.
-Keesler AFB was evacuated prior to impact, however out of the students training on the base around 400 volunteered to stay back and clean up the base.
+Keesler Air Force Base was evacuated prior to impact, however out of the students training on the site around 400 volunteered to stay back and clean up the base.
 Thanks to their efforts the base was operational 6 months earlier than expected.
 The Air Force has rescued over 4,000 people to date.
 The Air Force has also evacuated more than 25,000 people in need of medical care from Louis Armstrong New Orleans International Airport.
-The Air Force's Medical Rapid Response Force is also operating a 25-bed hospital at the airport.
-Nine million packaged meals have been airlifted into the region.
+Nine million packaged meals were airlifted into the region.

-The Air National Guard was also a major presence at The SuperDome (which evacuated more than 25,000 survivors from the area).
-The 136th Security Forces Squadron, answered the call, flying into the local Naval Air Station, from Ft.
-Worth (Carswell JRB) Texas, via C-130 Troop Transport.
-This unit was already in position, within 48 hours after being placed on alert.
+The Air National Guard was also a major presence at The Superdome (which evacuated more than 25,000 survivors from the area).